Reparata and the Delrons: History

-1962-1965: Early years
+1962–1965: Early years

-The group started out as a five-piece high school harmony group called the Delrons, formed in 1962 at St. Brendan's Catholic School in Brooklyn, New York by the lead singer Mary Aiese.
-The other original members included Nanette Licari, Regina Gallagher and Ann Fitzgerald, but they were soon replaced by Sheila Reilly, Carol Drobnicki and Kathy Romeo.
-Romeo was replaced by Marge McGuire, but McGuire herself then left the group.
-All eight girls graduated St Brendan's in the Class of 1964.
+The group started out as a five-piece high-school harmony group called the Delrons, formed in 1962 at St. Brendan's Catholic School in Brooklyn, New York by lead singer Mary Aiese.
+The other original members included Nanette Licari, Regina Gallagher, and Ann Fitzgerald, but they were soon replaced by Sheila Reilly, Carol Drobnicki, and Kathy Romeo.
+Romeo was replaced by Marge McGuire, who herself then left the group.
+All eight girls graduated from St. Brendan's in the class of 1964.

-As a trio, Aiese, O'Reilly and Drobnicki were spotted by record producers Bill and Steve Jerome.
+As a trio, Aiese, Reilly, and Drobnicki were spotted by record producers Bill and Steve Jerome.
 They asked Mary Aiese to choose a stage name to make the group name more interesting and marketable.
 She chose Reparata, her confirmation name, which she had taken from one of her favorite teachers at Good Shepherd Catholic grammar school.

 The Jeromes recorded them in 1964 first for Laurie Records, then on the Pittsburgh-based World Artists label with Ernie Maresca's song "Whenever a Teenager Cries".
-The song became a regional hit and reached #60 on the Billboard Hot 100, and even reached the Top 5 in Canada (where it was distributed by Arc).
-The follow-up, "Tommy", co-written by Chip Taylor, reached #92.
+The song became a regional hit and reached number 60 on the Billboard Hot 100, and it reached the Top 5 in Canada (where it was distributed by Arc).
+The follow-up, "Tommy", co-written by Chip Taylor, reached number 92.
 Writing about "Tommy" in her memoir A Misfit's Manifesto: The Spiritual Journey of a Rock-and-Roll Heart (2003), journalist and sociologist Donna Gaines comments:

 The album Whenever a Teenager Cries (1965) showcased the singles, and included covers of popular hits by "British invasion" groups including The Beatles' "If I Fell" and Manfred Mann's "Doo Wah Diddy Diddy".

 The group opened for The Rolling Stones at the Philadelphia Convention Hall and Civic Center on their Spring 1965 North American tour.

 The group became more widely known when they were invited to tour nationally with Dick Clark's Caravan of Stars on two occasions during 1965.
-However, Sheila Reilly and Carol Drobnicki left the group just before the second tour began, and Reparata performed solo on the tour, with backing vocals from the wings.
+Reilly and Drobnicki left the group just before the second tour began, and Reparata performed solo on the tour, with backing vocals from the wings.
 The next two singles were credited only to Reparata: "A Summer Thought" and "I Found My Place".